-(TO BE SENT AFTER COMPLETION OF COMPREHENSIVE TREATMENT) Dear It has been our pleasure to provide oral therapy for you.
-This letter will summarize the treatment and will make comments and suggestions about the future.
-THE FOLLOWING TREATMENT HAS BEEN COMPLETED: (Brief detail of treatment) WE NEED YOUR HELP: Your complex rehabilitative treatment has been completed.
+Treatment Completion Letter (TO BE SENT AFTER COMPLETION OF COMPREHENSIVE TREATMENT) Dear: It has been our pleasure to provide oral treatment for you.
+This letter will summarize what we did for you, and make comments and suggestions about the future.
+The following treatment has been completed: (Brief detail of treatment) We need your help: Your oral rehabilitative treatment has been completed.
 We ask for your help in maintaining this oral rehabilitation for many years of service.
-Your active participation in excellent oral hygiene procedures and faithful, periodic professional check-ups will prolong the service of your oral rehabilitation.
-The following maintenance is requested of you: I. Make sure you have check-up visits at least once every $\square 2 \square 4 \square 6 \square 12$ (check one) months including: exams, radiographs, and oral prophylaxis procedures.
-Waiting longer between visits often results in problems that cannot be repaired without re-treating the entire condition at considerable expense to you.
-2. Use the preventive home care techniques and products that we have suggested for you.
+Your faithful participation in oral hygiene procedures, periodic professional check-ups will prolong the service of your oral rehabilitation.
+The following maintenance is requested of you: 1.
+Make sure you have check-up visits at least once every \square 2 \square 4 \square 6 \square 12 (check one) months including: exams, radiographs, and oral prophylaxis procedures.
+Waiting longer between visits often results in problems that cannot be repaired without re-treating you at considerable expense.
+2. Use the preventive home care techniques and products that we have suggested for you previously.
 Brush and floss your teeth daily, especially before bedtime.
-Use the following other preventive procedures suggested by us: LONGEVITY OF YOUR REHABILITATION: We have done our best to provide you with the highest quality, up-to-date oral therapy available.
-However, your oral rehabilitative treatment has a predicable longevity expectancy.
-If your overall health remains good, your recall appointments are kept faithfully, and your preventive procedures are carried out daily, your oral rehabilitation should serve a few several many an indefinite number of years.
-These longevity predictions for your oral rehabilitative treatment could be reduced if you have any accident or trauma involving your head or mouth, if you excessively chew hard or sticky objects, if you accomplish less maintenance than described previously, or if you do not have your periodic recall appointments.
+Longevity of your rehabilitation: We have done our best to provide you with the highest quality, up-to-date oral therapy available.
+However, your oral rehabilitative treatment has a predictable longevity expectancy.
+If your overall health remains good, your recall appointments are kept faithfully, and your preventive procedures are carried out daily, your oral rehabilitation should serve a few several among an indefinite number of years.
+This longevity prediction could be reduced if you have an accident or trauma involving your head or mouth, if you excessively chew hard or sticky objects, if you accomplish less maintenance than described previously, or if you do not have your periodic recall appointments.
 If you move from this geographic area, please contact our office.
 We will refer you to a qualified person in your new area.
 We look forward to serving you in the future on a systematic recall basis.
 Sincerely,